cervantesjess1994/Food-In-My-City/README.md

 ## License

-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the https://opensource.org/licenses/MIT